 2013-14: Segalla skated in 34 of 36 games for the University of Connecticut in his freshman season and was the second-leading scorer amongst Huskies defensemen.
 He scored 1 goal with 13 assists, finishing one point behind junior defenseman Jacob Poe, and was -3 with 47 penalty minutes.
 Connecticut finished tied with Air Force for third in its final season in the Atlantic Hockey league before moving to Hockey East in 2014-15 and was swept by Robert Morris in a best-of-three playoff quarterfinal series.

-Segalla is a thickly built two-way defenseman and is known for his mean streak.
+Segalla is a two-way defenseman and is known for his mean streak.
 He delivers hard body checks, possesses good mobility, and has improved his decision-making skills while skating for the University of Connecticut.
-Segalla is undersized for an NHL defenseman, particularly given his physical style, and will need to add the bulk and strength necessary to play that type of game against older, more physically mature competition when he reaches the pro level.
+Segalla is undersized for an NHL defenseman, particularly given his physical style, and will need to add the strength necessary to play that type of game against older, more physically mature competition.